spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-implementation.md

 ### Step 4: Style the component DOM

 Oryx components are styled with standard CSS.
-The components have a separate DOM attached, also known as the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM), which means that the component styles are processed in isolation.
-Consequently, component styles will not _leak_ into other components, nor do any global styles cascade down to the component.
+The components have a separate DOM attached, using the open [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).
+The shadow DOM encapsulates the styles so that they cannot _leak_ into other components, nor do any global styles cascade down to the component.

 Styling components in the shadow DOM might be new experience to you.
 This guide is not going to provide detailed knowledge on this topic, as it's a standard feature.
 However, there are few things to know when it comes to Oryx and styling components: